 Styling Hair with Heat or Chemicals

-Similarly, harsh chemical treatments like perming or coloring can further exacerbate the damage to your hair.
-These treatments can weaken the hair shafts and make them more prone to breakage.
-The chemicals used in these processes can also cause dryness and scalp irritation.
+In the same way, strong chemical treatments like dyeing or perming can make the damage to your hair even worse.
+These methods may weaken the hair shafts, making them more likely to break.
+The toxins used in these methods can also dry out your skin and irritate your hair.

 Diagnosing Hair Damage